-loscil is the electronic/ambient music project of Scott Morgan, from Vancouver, BC.
+loscil is the electronic/ambient music project of Scott Morgan, from Vancouver, British Columbia, Canada.
 The name Loscil is taken from the "looping oscillator" function (loscil) in Csound.
 Scott Morgan was also the drummer for the Vancouver indie band Destroyer.

 A self-released album titled A New Demonstration of Thermodynamic Tendencies caught the attention of experimental music label Kranky, who signed Morgan on to release his debut album Triple Point in 2001.
 The album features six tracks off his first independent release as well as four new tracks.